Mohammad-Makeen/todoey_flutter_app/README.md

 ## New Skills

-- Understand what is state and why we need to manage it.
+- Understand state (Data) and state management (Data Management).
 - Understand the difference between ephemeral (local) state and app state.
-- See the problems with simply relying on setState().
+- Problems that come with simply relying on setState().
-- Learn about the concept of Prop Drilling.
+- Understand Prop Drilling.
 - Examine various popular ways of managing app state for Flutter projects.
 - Learn about the List Builder.
 - Use the Flutter BottomSheet Widget.
 - Learn to lift state up to be able to access it from children widgets.
-- Learn about design patterns and why they are useful.
+- Learn about design patternsl.
-- Understand how the Provider package works and use it to manage app state.
+- Understand Provider package usage and management in app state.